inet-framework/inet/showcases/general/parsim/doc/index.rst

 Goals
 -----

-so
+.. so

   - parallel simulation is running parts of a simulation model in one process/cpu and others on others
   - so its about instead of running the simulation in one process, it can be run in multiple processes in a parallel way
   - a process simulates part of the model, i.e. some of the modules
   - it is useful because by parallelizing a simulation it can run faster
   - so the model is divided into logical partitions
   - each module of the network belongs to one of the partitions
   - each logical partition maintains its own simulation time
   - the key is to somehow preserve causality
   - that is, a message might arrive at a partition from another one, but the other might have advanced its simulation time by then
   - to preserve casuality, simulation time cannot advance too far
   - for this, the processes need synchronization
   - currently, this is based on link delay
   - so we know that a message can arrive on a link, and a link has a certain delay
   - so we know that we can get ahead of the source partition in simulation time by the delay
   - the partitions send sync messages
   - this is the lookahead

   so lookahead depends on link delay if the lookahead is too small, the partitions stop all the time

   the goals of parallel simulations

 Simulation models can take advantage of parallel execution to speed up large simulations, using OMNeT++'s built-in parallel simulation support.

-This showcase demonstrates parallel simulation with an example network.
+This showcase demonstrates parallel simulation with an example simulation model.
 Different LANs in the network are simulated with different CPU cores.

 About Parallel Simulation in OMNeT++
 ------------------------------------